The-Wishlist-Co/klaviyo-integration/setup-guide.md

-# About this guide
+# About this guide ##
-This guide shows you how to set up basic Flows in Klaviyo and how to merge the data coming from The Wishlist.
+This guide illustrates the process of setting up and configuring the integration between The Wishlist platform and Klaviyo, including the establishment of basic Flows within Klaviyo that can be triggered by metrics from The Wishlist platform.

+Additionally, it covers utilising dynamic data sent from The Wishlist platform to Klaviyo for each event.

-## How integrating The Wishlist with Klaviyo improves your marketing
+## How integrating The Wishlist with Klaviyo improves your marketing ##

-The Wishlist Platform integrates with Klaviyo so you can market to The Wishlist customers to drive purchases and increase engagement with your best customers.
+Wishlist emails consistently achieve an outstanding open and conversion rate, outperforming other campaign types.

-The Wishlist emails typically have a higher than average open rate when compared to other types of campaigns.
-This is because your customers know they're getting information about products they're interested in.
+This heightened engagement can be attributed to the personalised content, ensuring customers receive tailored information about products they're interested in.

-## What you need to use Klaviyo with The Wishlist
+## What you need to use Klaviyo with The Wishlist ##

-1. Set up Klaviyo as your default email platform within the The Wishlist Store Owner portal &ndash; specifying your API keys and configuring the types of notifications you want to use.
+1. Set up Klaviyo as your default email platform within the The Wishlist store owner console &ndash; specifying your API keys, and enabling and configuring the types of notifications you want to use.
 2. Create Klaviyo flows that will receive data from The Wishlist whenever a configured event occurs, and send the notification to the customer.
-You can use the full power of Klaviyo, including email throttling and extended customer treatments.

-You can use the full power of Klaviyo, including email throttling and extended customer treatments.
+You can use the full power of Klaviyo, including email and SMS, throttling and extended customer treatments.

-> **When using Shopify** you'll need to set up Klaviyo to receive customer updates in real-time from Shopify

 ## How to create the private key in Klaviyo ##

-This is the essential first step for integrating Klaviyo.
+This is the essential first step for integrating Klaviyo with The Wishlist platform.

 You need to create a private API key in Klaviyo.
-Then add it to the store owner portal in the Klaviyo integration screen.
+Then add this new Private API key and your existing Klaviyo Public API Key into The Wishlist store owner console in the Klaviyo integration screen.
 Here's how.

-In Klaviyo click **Settings > Account > API keys**:
+1. In Klaviyo click **Settings > Account > API keys**:

 ![Account](docs/settings-account-API.png)

-Click **Create Private API Key**:
+2. Click **Create Private API Key**:

 ![Create private API key](docs/create-private-api-key.gif)

-Click **Full Access Key**:
+3. Click **Full Access Key**:

 ![Full Access Key](docs/full-access-key-button.png)

-Enter a **name** for the private API key and click the **Create** button.
+4. Enter a **name** for the private API key and click the **Create** button.

-Copy the private API key (without the first three characters **pk_**)
+5. Copy the private API key (without the first three characters **pk_**) and take note of the public API key

-Login to The Wishlist
+6. Login to The Wishlist

-Click **Integrations** and click **Activate** under Klaviyo.
+7. Click **Integrations** and click **Activate** under Klaviyo.
 Now click **Configure**.

-Paste the private API key you created and click **Save**:
+Type the public API key into the first field.
+Paste the private API key you have created into the second field and click **Save**:

 ![paste API key](docs/save-private-API-key.gif)